+The most symbolic historical attraction of Thessaloniki, the White Tower was built in the 15th century.
 The most symbolic historical attraction of Thessaloniki, its White Tower, was built in the 15th century.
-Initially, it was one of the three towers of the Byzantine fortification of the city, the eastern end of the sea walls, in the place of which the Tower was built, which remains to this day on the coast of Thessaloniki.
+Initially, it was one of the three towers of the Byzantine fortification of the city, the eastern end of the sea walls, in the place which the Tower was built, which remains to this day on the coast of Thessaloniki.
 It has a circular shape and a height of 33.90 meters.

 After the liberation of the city in 1912 and its integration into the Greek state, the Tower had various uses.
 During World War I, one floor was used to preserve antiquities from excavations by the Eastern Army Archaeological Service.
 Its premises hosted the city air defense, the meteorological laboratory of the Aristotle University, and scout systems.